 Included in services revenue in 2012 and 2011 is \$9.8 million and \$0.1 million of revenue attributable to acquired companies, respectively.
 Excluding the revenue from acquired companies, the increase in services revenue of \$1.1 million, or 1%, is principally due to an increase in education services revenue of \$1.4 million, partially offset by a decrease in analytic services revenue of \$0.6 million.
-The rates we charge for our education service offerings have remained relatively constant year over year and, as such, the increase in revenue is the result of a change in volume.
-The increase in revenue from education services is the result of higher demand for subscription-based training.
+The rates we charged for our education service offerings remained relatively constant year over year and, as such, the increase in revenue was the result of a change in volume.
+The increase in revenue from education services was the result of higher demand for subscription-based training.
 Consulting services revenue remained relatively unchanged in 2012 compared to 2011 primarily due to a greater portion of our service engagements being with larger enterprise customers as our mid-market moves to subscription-based offerings.
 These larger enterprise engagements can experience volatility in utilization due to the complex nature of these engagements.

-Cost of services is principally comprised of human resource costs, stock-based compensation expense, third-party contractor expenses, classroom rentals, costs incurred in providing customer training, data expense incurred to perform analytic services, allocated depreciation, facilities and IT support costs and amortization of intangibles from business combinations.
 The increase in cost of services in 2012 is primarily attributable to an increase in human resource costs.
 Human resource costs increased \$12.7 million in 2012 as a result of an increase in headcount.
 The increase in headcount was attributable to the inclusion of additional resources from acquired companies.